Lake Bill Waller

 Fees: Daily and Annual

 BreamFishing has been good.
 Focus fishing effort near vegetation with small beetle spin or fish using redworms, nightcrawlers, and crickets.
-With the warmer weather fish should be moving to deeper water.
+Bream have started to be seen on beds.

 Lake Bill Waller Special Regulations